rahimialijan/Space-Travelers-Hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse for giving us an opportunity to learn more about Front-End Development.
+I would like to thank Microverse Team & Students

-- I would also like to thank my coding partner Alijan Rahimi for the support toward the completion of this project.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>